Insight into testing

 On these pages you can find out more about how the testing process works.

-As a coach, this is a task you may have to perform.
+As a parent, your child may feel more comfortable having you with them during this process.
 Athletes being tested for the first time may be nervous and uncertain but you can reassure them about the process and advise them of their rights and responsibilities.

 During drug testing athletes have the right to: